Other weather pages: January • February • March • April • May • June • July • August • September • November • December

 These storms are not always that strong in the south east.
 On 21 October 2017 saw Storm Brian sweep over the north of the country, but in the south east it was not even particularly windy, while on 12 October 2018 Storm Callum produced only a fine breezy day.
 On 2 November 2023 Storm Ciaran produced very strong winds on the south coast, but was not excessively windy inland.

-The official average maximum temperature in October is 15.8 degrees, but if the wind is coming from the south or south west, daytime temperatures can still reach into the upper teens or low twenties.
-2023 was slightly exceptional in seeing temperatures up to a 26 degrees from 6 to 10 October (accompanied by glorious wall to wall sunshine), but in 2017 temperatures got up to 20 degrees on two days mid month, and then 22 degrees the day of Hurricane Ophelia, while in 2018 temperatures got to 25 degrees on the 10th, 24 degrees on the 13th and 23 degrees on the 5th.
-Nor is this just due to climate change: as long ago as 8-12 October 2008 temperatures rose to 23 degrees, and on 10 October 2010 they reached 22 degrees.
+The average maximum temperature in October is 16 degrees, but if the wind is coming from the south or south west, daytime temperatures can still reach into the upper teens or low twenties.
+2023 was slightly exceptional in seeing temperatures up to 26 degrees from 6 to 10 October (accompanied by glorious sunshine), but in 2018 they also rose to 25 degrees on the 10th, 24 degrees on the 13th and 23 degrees on the 5th.

-In 2014 temperatures in the second half were also regularly in the mid to high teens, and reached 20 degrees as late as the 27th and 28th, and up to 24 degrees on the 31st.
-In 2022 a static low pressure zone sitting to the south west of the UK brought airflows up from the south for the last 13 days of the month, producing temperatures in the high teens that rose to 21 degrees on the 27th and 23 degrees on the 29th.
-October 2005 and 2006 also ended with temperatures still regularly up to 20 degrees, and the same temperature was achieved on 31 October 2016.
+It is not unusual for there to be a such burst of warmth quite late in the month – as in 2022, when a static low pressure zone sitting to the south west of the UK brought airflows up from the south for the last 13 days of October, producing temperatures in the high teens that rose to 21 degrees on the 27th and 23 degrees on the 29th.

 The sunny days late in 2018 were the result of high pressure being in charge from the 18th onwards, following on from westerly lows from the 3rd to the 17th.
 It was a fairly sunny October with full sun on 12 days and part sunshine on 13 others.
 In the last five days cold northerly winds brought temperatures down to 8-10 degrees, however.

 High pressure also dominated for much of October 2015 and 2016.
-In 2015 there were three such interludes and in all the month produced eight sunny days, eight with part sunshine, and eight days with some rain.
+In 2015 there were three such interludes and the month produced eight sunny days, eight with part sunshine, and eight days with some rain.
 In the last ten days of the month a continental high brought southerly winds and a series of gloriously sunny days with temperatures in the high teens, including the last Sunday and Saturday or the month.

 In 2022 the weather was fairly static, with lows anchored first to the north, then to the south west, with several high ridges earlier in the month.
 There were nine sunny days including a run of four from 8 to 11 October: otherwise variable amounts of sun and cloud, with occasional bands of showery rain.